jgennari/DroidOS/README.md

 ## Bring your droid to life!

 The DroidOS got us started in the right direction, however this project is just the starting point for us.
 It allows us to control lights and sound from the RC controller, but you can build anything on top of it.
-It's based on the Particle.io Electron cellular-connected Arduino-compatible development kit.
+It's based on the Teensy LC development kit.

 ## Startup Sequence:
 The startup lives in the Arduino `setup` procedure.
 It follows this procedure: